 The word “HODL” is one of the first phrases new investors come across after joining the crypto community.
 But, what does HODL mean in crypto?
-It is an abbreviation for “hold on for dear life”, a term among cryptocurrency aficionados, signifying a long-term strategy for investing in cryptocurrencies.
+HODL is an abbreviation for “hold on for dear life“, the meaning of the term HODL among cryptocurrency aficionados, signifying a long-term strategy for investing in cryptocurrencies.
 In other words, hodlers are investors who buy a cryptocurrency and then “HODL” or hold it, regardless of price fluctuations, in the expectation that it will increase in value over the long term.

 HODL Meaning & its History: Where Did HODL Come From?

 There is a very interesting story about how every cryptizen’s favorite word came into existence.

 The phrase was first used in a post on a well-known Bitcoin forum called Bitcointalk.
 A drunk user named GameKyuubi had put up a post on the forum with several typos.
 He continued by saying that others were labeling him as a “bad trader” since he had not sold his Bitcoin during the price dips.
 It didn’t discourage him from “HODLing,” though, and despite it being a rant, the post’s main idea still holds to this day.

 “I AM HODLing,” a mistake published on December 18th, 2013, has become a key phrase in the cryptocurrency market.
 The crypto community has since come up with several interpretations for the error, with “Hold On for Dear Life” being the most well-liked.
 Indeed, Quartz declared it to be an “essential slang term in Bitcoin culture” in 2017.